temf/bembel/README.md

 Bembel is the
-Boundary Element Method Based Engineering Library written in C and C++ to solve boundary value problems governed by the Laplace, Helmholtz or electric wave equation within the isogeometric framework [3,4,5,6].
+Boundary Element Method Based Engineering Library written in C++ to solve boundary value problems governed by the Laplace, Helmholtz or electric wave equation within the isogeometric framework [3,4,5,6].
 It was developed as part of a cooperation between the TU Darmstadt and the University of Basel, coordinated by [H. Harbrecht](#HeHa), [S. Kurz](#SK)